mdn/browser-compat-data/compat-data-schema.md

 ### The `"support"` object
 Each sub-feature has support information.
-For each browser identifier, it contains a compat object with the information about versions, prefixes or alternate names, as well as notes.
+For each browser identifier, it contains a "`support_statement`" object with the information about versions, prefixes or alternate names, as well as notes.

 The currently accepted browser identifiers are: